original columbus airport stabilization project

 From its grand opening in the presence of Amelia Earhart, Harvey Firestone and Henry and Edsel Ford, for almost 30 years, the brick terminal building at 4920 E. Fifth Avenue served as a hub of innovation and connectedness, earning it a designation on the National Register of Historic Places.
 The Columbus terminal was one of only 10 airports nationwide picked by Charles Lindbergh for the TAT line, which allowed people to go from coast-to-coast by rail and train in just 48 hours.
 After serving as a terminal, the Columbus building was later used for offices and eventually fell into disrepair.

-- Economic Development – Goal: June, 2015: Identify a developer to restore the terminal (and possibly the adjacent hanger, known as Hanger One)
+Economic Development – Goal: June, 2015: Identify a developer to restore the terminal (and possibly the adjacent hangar, known as Hangar One)

 For more information or questions on how to make a gift to the Columbus Airport Terminal Stabilization Fund, please contact Sally Crane Cox at firstname.lastname@example.org; Thomas Kromer atTrkromer@gmail.com; George O’Donnel at (614) 314-1053, email@example.com; or Michael Peppe atPeppeK@aol.com.